 Cell Marque PRAME (EP461) Rabbit Monoclonal Primary Antibody

-PRAME (PReferentially-expressed Antigen in MElanoma) is a gene encoded on the 22q11-22 chromosomal sequence and encodes a 509 amino acid residue protein.
+PRAME (Preferentially-expressed Antigen in Melanoma) is a gene encoded on the 22q11-22 chromosomal sequence, encoding a 509 amino acid residue protein.

 PRAME is a melanoma antigen that is preferentially expressed in tumours and is recognised by cytotoxic T lymphocytes.2,3 PRAME can be used to distinguish between malignant melanoma cells and nevus cells,4 and therefore may be useful for diagnostic purposes to support a suspected case of melanoma.